Gary and His Demons

-Gary and His Demons is a Canadian adult animated sitcom created by Mark Little and co-created by Mark Satterthwaite for Mondo Media's channel on VRV.
+Gary and His Demons is an adult animated sitcom created by Mark Little and co-created by Mark Satterthwaite for Mondo Media's channel on VRV.
 The series follows a cantankerous, aging demon slayer who has nothing left to lose.
-Burdened by his “Chosen One” status and backed by a team of specialists he can't relate to, Gary struggles to keep interest in the Earth-saving duty he never asked for and doesn't want.
+Burdened by his Chosen One status and backed by a team of specialists he can't relate to, Gary struggles to keep interest in the Earth-saving duty he never asked for and doesn't want.
+In the series, Gary can not retire until his organization finds a suitable replacement for him.
+And they have failed to find such a replacement, despite Gary having twice had mandatory retirement parties.

-The first season is directed by Mark Little and Louis Solis, and is primarily written by Little and Stephanie Kaliner.
+The first season is directed by Mark Little and Louis Solis, and is primarily written by Little.
 The voice cast includes Little as Gary, Kayla Lorette as Leslie, Kyle Dooley as Hanley, Marito Lopez as Marito, and Miguel Rivas in various roles.

-On April 13, 2022, it was announced there will be a second season and the series will move to Amazon Prime Video.
-Season 2 was released on October 6th, 2022 for some locations.
+On April 13, 2022, it was announced there would be a second season and the series moved to Amazon Prime Video in Canada.
+Season 2 was released on October 6, 2022.
+In the United States, the second season was released on Freevee on July 7, 2023.

 Premise

-The series opens on aging Gary as he chases what he thinks is his last demon.
-After a disappointing failed capture resulting in him injuring an innocent homeless boy, Gary returns to the Demon Ministry to attend his own retirement party - his second retirement party in thirty years since Chosen One status is only meant to last fifteen years.
-Shortly after an underwhelming retirement speech his boss, Leslie, reveals to him that they've once again failed to find his replacement, and she asks him to serve one more term as Chosen One - which would mean fighting until he turns 60.
+The series opens on aging Gary, a demon hunter struggling to stay interested in the Earth-saving duty he never asked for and doesn't want, as he chases what he thinks is his last demon.
+After a disappointing failed capture resulting in him injuring an innocent homeless boy, Gary returns to the Demon Ministry to attend his own retirement party — his second retirement party in thirty years since Chosen One status is only meant to last fifteen years.
+Shortly after an underwhelming retirement speech, his boss, Leslie, reveals to him that they've once again failed to find his replacement, and she asks him to serve one more term as Chosen One — which would mean fighting until he turns 60.
 The show revolves around Gary's adventures in demon hunting while also dealing with the frustration of being unable to retire.